jarvist/HollowMountainII-2007to2012/2010/2010-Master.md

 So, in the morning we climbed up to the gallery, and secured the rope to a large boulder at the top of the climb.
 Leopard was very nice, a typical phreatic tube, with formations resembling the spots of a leopard on its walls, and also with a fairly good draught (I am always keen on following the wind).
 At the other end, a dark muddy pitch-head waited us, with a good number of scary, loose boulders around it.
 We again noticed that Gardeners' World is so aptly named, and started to clean up the place.
 We could not remove the largest rock, tilted against the wall, so decided to go underneath it.
 We were not quite sure that it is going to stay, but it is still there, after hundreds of cavers have passed beneath...

-I took the nice 9mm rope that we packed, secured the end around a big boulder in the passage, and started the descent.
+I took the nice 9 mm rope that we packed, secured the end around a big boulder in the passage, and started the descent.
 The slope was terrible, completely muddy and also full of loose material.
 Luckily, I managed to put in a bolt in a piece of bedrock on the right side that popped out from the debris.
 Then, descending through the narrow window, a large chamber opened up beneath my legs.
 It was absolutely terrible.
 Everything I touched fell down instantly, starting a small avalanche of loose rocks.
 I managed to put in one deviation, and then, after many failed efforts to put in a rebelay, I finally descended down to the bottom of the chamber, where, to my amusement, I saw some little stalactites, and great passages starting off.
 I cleared off from the bottom off the pit, and Andy followed very carefully.
-When he reached the bottom, he asked me in his typical sarcastic style, if I knew that a rub-point can cut a 9mm rope already during only one descent.
+When he reached the bottom, he asked me in his typical sarcastic style, if I knew that a rub-point can cut a 9 mm rope already during only one descent.
 Well, sure, but it already survived two, so no problem! - I replied.
 We built a cairn at the bottom for easier surveying, but no traces of it remain now.
 The pitch caused quite a trouble for a long time – due to its  unforeseeable nature, it later got the name “Cheetah”.
 Finally, after some years' time of usage, it seems to stabilize, at least let's hope so...

 So, we started to discover the big passages that laid ahead.
 Little did we know about the many kilometres hidden behind them, but we felt that we got into something different, something very old, and it was very exciting.
 Andy recalled that he had found a lot of large vertical pitches, despite the fact that he hates big pitches – so finally, he was eager to find something horizontal!
 First, we went to the large passage that opened towards the right.
 We followed it for about 200 meters, with small drops, and we finally reached a bigger drop that lead to a chamber filled with rocks.
 Unfortunately, our rope was too short (although we even made use of the chords of our tackle-sacs), so we could not descend there.
 Mirroring our surprise, we named this part Wonderland, and went back to the first pitch.
 Starting in the other direction, I put in a small traverse line with its middle belay at a small waterfall, and reaching the other end, we saw that Andy's dream finally became true – we found a true horizontal passage, whose ceiling was covered with small crystals!
 (Since then, experience showed that these are typical wind crystals, indicating the way of strong draught – and here, indicating the way towards the Connection, although that is a different story...)
 Hurrah!
 We followed the passage eagerly, and we were even more amazed when it opened up to a junction.
 A flat-out crawl lead to a nice little chamber, whose ceiling was full of little crystals.
 On the left, we also found a pretty water inlet, filled with white sand.
 Underneath the main passage, we also climbed down to some openings where water could be heard in the distance, perhaps 40 m below us.
 Finally, we reached the place which seemed to be the termination of the passage - a boulder choke.
 Hmm.
 We soon managed find a way upwards, and when popping out at the top, we suddenly found ourselves in a big void!
 Wow!
 A big chamber!
 With a waterfall!
 And a window!
 And another window!
 And an obvious continuation of the phreatic!
-Andy asked if I knew of Exhibition Road in the system, and that this was similar to that, so we decided to name it Prince Consort Road (later, quite aptly, it got renamed as Albert Hall).
+Andy asked if I knew of Exhibition Road in the system, and that this was similar to that, so we decided to name it Prince Consort Road (later, quite aptly, it got renamed as *Albert Hall*).
 By that time, it was quite late, and we had to start back to survey, but we did it happily.
-Finally, quite broken, we prussiked up on the very dubious 9mm rope, took it up so that no other person repeates the same insanity, and walked back triumphantly to X-Ray.
+Finally, quite broken, we prussiked up on the very dubious 9 mm rope, took it up so that no other person repeates the same insanity, and walked back triumphantly to X-Ray.

 Andy's words in the logbook express the essence of the day: “AJ and GA turned one crappy lead (Leopard) into lots of great leads”.
 That's what perfect cave exploration should be, isn't it?
 Well, our luck has proved to be good, once again...

 \attrib{Gergely Ambrus}

-## Pushing Insomnia
+## Pushing *Insomnia*

 I had travelled down to T'min to clean and get over the cabin fever that develops over the weeks of life on the Plateau.
 That night, after a slap up meal and a few bruskies, Jan arrived and we had a great evening of beer and bullshit.
 After the beer, we passed on to the whiskey and the bullshit got increasingly epic.
-"The leads at the bottom of Red Cow are going to make GW deeper" I told Jan "the next pushing trip will definitely do it".
+"The leads at the bottom of *Red Cow* are going to make GW deeper" I told Jan "the next pushing trip will definitely do it".
 So after walking up the hill having dinner and a little too much to drink at the bivi we set off for the night train.

-Soon enough we are at camp and decide to keep going down, looking to continue pushing the Republika lead.
+Soon enough we are at camp and decide to keep going down, looking to continue pushing the *Republika* lead.
-I must admit it took a lot of strength not to push the leads that were already multiplying near camp, but I knew the way to Red Cow, having been there with Dan a few days earlier.
+I must admit it took a lot of strength not to push the leads that were already multiplying near camp, but I knew the way to *Red Cow*, having been there with Dan a few days earlier.
 We soon got to the junction and followed the water upstream.
 Nice caving, I start feeling the all familiar excitement: here come lots of km of fresh cave!

 At one small pitch I turn around and find Jan has disappeared.
 I turn back to look for him and find him wandering in the wrong direction towards the sump.
 Apparently he had fallen asleep and started wandering off route.
 Shit maybe we are too tired for this?
 Meh!
-We get to the pitch head for Republika, which I must admit is rather God forsaken and wet and awful.
+We get to the pitch head for *Republika*, which I must admit is rather God forsaken and wet and awful.
 We drop the pitch, I get the drill out and start rigging, brain totally disengaged.
 As I am rigging I can feel the batteries getting weaker and weaker.
 I guess there were a few too few bolts at the bottom of the main drop and maybe some of the pitch heads could have been a little neater.